ZoRdAK/ota-server/README.md

 Use .htpasswd to secure your OTA Server.
 You can have one account that restricts access to all project, or a per-project/per-user protection.

-One account for all projects example :
+One account for all projects example:

 ```
 global-user:$apr1$V4y4mlgu$D688WrBqz8P.RD9gweVSU.